J888/multiple_nextjs_apps_on_nginx/README.md

 ### Reverse Proxy

-I love and hate fancy developer language.
-Here's a good explanation from wikipedia:
+I love and hate fancy developer language like "Reverse Proxy".
+Here's a simple explanation from wikipedia:

 > In computer networks, a reverse proxy is the application that sits in front of back-end applications and forwards client (e.g. browser) requests to those applications.
 Reverse proxies help increase scalability, performance, resilience and security.
 The resources returned to the client appear as if they originated from the web server itself.
 - https://en.wikipedia.org/wiki/Reverse_proxy